mooolight/Beacon-Object-Files/README.md

 # Windows BOF-Collections

+## Goal:
+- Find a way to test a capability without having the need of the entire C2 framework.

 ## Tool for Testing
 - I have used COFFLoader from TrustedSec for local BOF testing.
 Link: https://github.com/trustedsec/COFFLoader